Kraljiccar/User-Centric-Frontend-Development-Milestone-Project/README.md

 ## Features
 This site uses the scrollSpy feature in Bootstrap.
-The navbar also stays collapsed regardless of the screen size.
+The navbar becomes collapsed only on small screens.

 ## Testing